getify/Functional-Light-JS/ch6.md

 console.log( arr[0] );		// 1
 ```

-Of course, that assertion holds true only if `foo` doesn't skip its parameter and reference our same `arr` via free variable lexical reference!

 In a little bit, we'll see another strategy for protecting ourselves from a value being mutated out from underneath us unexpectedly.

 ## Reassignment